wp-plugins/events-made-easy/readme.txt

 = 1.2.10 =
 * Feature: added template functionality to the filter form as well (new option template_id to the shortcode eme_filterform)
+* Feature: added an option to show recurrent events only once in lists.
+Remember that people will only see a normal event unless you add recurrent info to it using the placeholder #_RECURRENCEDESC
 * Bugfix: cleanup function shouldn't change recurrences with specific days, since those "end date" is 0
 * Improvement: doing a javascript post after a booking add/delete to prevent double actions when refreshing the page, also avoids using global variables
 * Major code rewrite in progress